pysal/pysal.github.io/README.md

 # Making updates to pysal.org

 ## News
 Add another markdown file with the following format to the `content/news/` directory.
 Be sure to include the three dashes for YAML.
+Date, month, year, and rls are all required variables for the news page to render the dates correctly.
 ```
 ---
 title: "esda 2.0.0"